 Implement Quality of Service (QoS) in Microsoft Teams

-Quality of Service (QoS) in Microsoft Teams is a way to allow real-time network traffic that is sensitive to network delays (for example, voice or video streams) to "cut in line" in front of traffic that is less sensitive (like downloading a new app, where an extra second to download isn't a big deal).
-QoS identifies and marks all packets in real-time streams (using Windows Group Policy Objects and a routing feature called Port-based Access Control Lists, more about those is below) which then helps your network to give voice, video, and screen share streams a dedicated portion of network bandwidth.
+Quality of Service (QoS) in Microsoft Teams allows real-time network traffic that's sensitive to network delays (for example, voice or video streams) to "cut in line" in front of traffic that's less sensitive (like downloading a new app, where an extra second to download isn't a large deal).
+QoS uses Windows Group Policy Objects and Port-based Access Control Lists to identify and mark all packets in real-time streams.
+This helps your network to give voice, video, and screen share streams a dedicated portion of network bandwidth.

-If you're supporting a large group of users and they're experiencing any of the problems described below, you probably need to implement QoS.
-A small business with few users may not need QoS, but even there it should be helpful.
+If you support a large group of users who are experiencing any of the problems described in this article, then you probably need to implement QoS.
+A small business with few users might not need QoS, but even there it should be helpful.

 Without some form of QoS, you might see the following quality issues in voice and video: